 - 1/4 teaspoon pepper

 - 1/2 cup water + 1/4 cup all-purpose flour to thicken

 - 1/4 teaspoon dried thyme or sage

 - 1 tablespoon vegetable or canola oil

 - In a large pot, heat the oil over medium heat.
 Add the celery, carrots, and onion.
 Cook for 2-3 minutes, stirring often.
 Add the chicken broth, water and chicken (if using uncooked chicken).
-Bring to a simmer and cook for 10-15 minutes until the chicken is cooked through (don't overcook it by too much or it will be rubbery and dry).
+Bring to a simmer and cook for 10-15 minutes until the chicken is just cooked through.
+Remove the chicken to a plate.
 Stir in the salt, pepper and thyme.

 - For the dumplings, in a medium bowl, stir together the dry ingredients.
 In a separate bowl, combine sour cream, milk and oil.
 Add the liquid ingredients to the dry ingredients and stir just until combined (don’t overmix, it is ok if there are a few dry spots of flour here and there).